prawees/marmoset_project/README.md

 ## Introduction

-This project demonstrates the process of detecting marmosets in images using YOLOv8 for bounding box detection and Segment Anything Model (SAM) for segmentation.
-The project follows a structured pipeline to detect and segment objects effectively.
+This project demonstrates the process of detecting marmosets in images to detect and segment objects by using YOLOv8 for bounding box detection and Segment Anything Model (SAM) for segmentation.

 ### Authors:
 - 6402001: Gunn Kittichaidamrong